Help & Advice - Auction Buying Guide

 You can attend our auctions in person to inspect vehicles beforehand and join in the dynamic buying experience.
 Alternatively, bid online against people in the room via our real-time Aston Barclay LIVE platform.

-Many of our sales require you to pre-register, so please check with the auction prior to the sale if you intend to bid.
+Many of our sales require you to pre-register, so please check with the auction before the sale if you intend to bid.
 This involves paying a deposit, usually £400 by card, to receive a bidding number before the sale starts.
 It will be refunded to you if you don't bid or are unsuccessful.

 If you don't pre-register and are the highest bidder, you'll need to pay a deposit to the rostrum clerk (auctioneer's assistant).